-As we are approaching the end of the Brexit transition period on the 31st of December, new customs processes will come into effect when importing and exporting goods between the UK and the EU.
+New customs processes are now in place when importing and exporting goods between the UK and the EU.

 Mandatory EORI Number

-An EORI number is an Economic Operator Registration and Identification number, this is now required in order to export, import and release goods from Customs from 2021.
+An EORI number is an Economic Operator Registration and Identification number, this is now required in order to export, import and release goods from Customs.

 As a priority, please email us with your EORI number so we can add it to our records.
 Please also include it on Commercial Invoices and all bookings to promote smooth customs processing and clearance.

-Standard commercial or pro-forma invoices can be generated automatically from our online booking portal when printing your docket or downloaded.
+Standard commercial or pro-forma invoices can be generated automatically from our online booking portal when printing your docket or you can download our template:

 From 1 January 2021, a fee will be levied on all dutiable shipments between the UK and European Union countries, both inbound and outbound.
 With the information that is currently available, the intention is that this fee will be set at £0.25 per kg with a minimum charged amount of £4.50 per shipment.
 This fee may be adjusted, should circumstances change significantly.